Water has a major influence on landscape preferences and there have been many studies which quantify this influence.

 Gregory and Davis (1993) identified 22 factors that affected the scenic quality of riverscapes, some positively and some negatively.
 Scenic attractiveness was increased by the proportion of trees in the photograph, the number of tree trunks and the depth of water.
 Conversely, water color, channelization of the bank, percentage riverbank, the sinuosity of the channel, and amount of litter decreased scenic quality.
 Their regression equation for the scenic preferences of riverscapes indicated that nearly 90% of the average scenic preference variation could be defined by the water color, the stability of the channel banks and the average depth of water.

 Using tape recorders and visitor photography, Hull & Stewart (1995) surveyed trail users on the views they encountered.
 Feeling states were recorded by participants en route and were classified thus: beauty, satisfied, relaxed, and excited.
 Figure 11 summarizes the average rating of these and indicates that the water bodies contributed most in terms of beauty and were also rated high for satisfaction and relaxation.
-However, the water bodies ranked lowest for excitement – which probably reflects the placid types of lake and river encountered.
+However, the water bodies ranked among the lowest for excitement – which probably reflects the placid types of lake and river encountered.

 Hull & Stewart, 1995 Figure 11 Feeling states along trails